What are Startup Costs in Singapore 2026

 Food delivery & lifestyle appsS$130–200Competitive but offset by referral programs and promos

-Strategic Takeaways for Founders
+What are Strategic Takeaways for Founders Expanding to Singapore?

 To control CAC in Singapore’s competitive market, startups must balance short-term ad spend with long-term organic investments.
-Key 2025 strategies include:
+Key 2026 strategies include:

 • Using TikTok and Instagram ads for lower-cost B2C traction.